 These results have several implications.
-First, as previously argued, they point toward a crucial dimension of the interdependence of the SDGs, since expansion of social protection expenditure not only contributes to guaranteeing the human right of social security for all but is also instrumental to sustaining processes of inclusive growth.
-The persistent positive multiplier of social protection expenditure indicates that growth and redistribution can be combined by increasing this specific component of government expenditure.
+First, as argued before, they point toward a crucial dimension of the interdependence of the SDGs, as expansion of social protection expenditure not only contributes to guaranteeing the human right of social security for all but also is instrumental to sustaining processes of inclusive growth.
+The persistent positive multiplier of social protection expenditure indicates that growth and redistribution can be combined by resorting to increases in this specific component of government expenditure.
+This would also be enhanced by development of other sectors, integration, and creation of policy linkages among them.